1aurend/color-lock/README.md

 }
 ```
 You might want to compare this to the previous version to make sure you understand what's going on here.
 We've essentially made two copies of our initial `return` and enclosed them in conditionals.
-The only difference in what we return is that if `props.pressed` is true, the button will now have a white board to indicate it has been pressed.
+The only difference in what we return is that if `props.pressed` is true, the button will now have a white border to indicate it has been pressed.
 Check your browser to try it out.
 Neat!

 We're almost there now.
 We just need to get our lock to recognized when the correct code has been entered and it is unlocked.
 Before reading on, take a moment to review what you know and think about how we might implement this functionality.